-- 2.1 This Treaty shall apply to measures adopted or maintained by a Party relating to investments of investors of another Party in its territory, in existence as of the date of entry into force of this Treaty or established, acquired, or expanded thereafter, and which have been admitted by a Party in accordance with its law, regulations and policies as applicable from time to time. - 2.2 Subject to the provisions of Chapter III of this Treaty, nothing in this Treaty shall extend to any Pre-investment activity related to establishment, acquisition or expansion of any investment, or to any measure related to such Pre-investment activities, including terms and conditions under such measure which continue to apply post-investment to the management, conduct, operation, sale or other disposition of such investments.
+2.1 This Treaty shall apply to measures adopted or maintained by a Party relating to investments of investors of another Party in its territory, in existence as of the date of entry into force of this Treaty or established, acquired, or expanded thereafter and which have been admitted by a Party in accordance with its law.

+2.2 Subject to the provisions of Chapter III of this Treaty, nothing in this Treaty shall extend to any Pre-investment activity related to establishment, acquisition or expansion of any investment, or to any measure related to such Pre-investment activities, including terms and conditions under such measure which continue to apply in the post-investment period to the management, conduct, operation, sale or other disposition of such investments.

-- 2.3 This Treaty shall not apply to claims arising out of events which occurred, or claims which have been raised prior to the entry into force of this Treaty. - 2.4 This Treaty shall not apply to: - (i) any measure by a local government; - (ii) any law or measure regarding taxation, including measures taken to enforce taxation obligations.
+2.3 This Treaty shall not apply to claims arising out of events which occurred, or claims which have been raised prior to the entry into force of this Treaty.

+- 2.4 This Treaty shall not apply to:

+- (i) any measure by a local government;

+- (ii) any law or measure regarding taxation, including measures taken to enforce taxation obligations.

-For greater certainty, it is clarified that where the State in which investment is made decides that conduct alleged to be a breach of its obligations under this Treaty is a subject matter of taxation, such decision of that State, whether before or after the commencement of arbitral proceedings, shall be nonjusticiable and it shall not be open to any arbitration tribunal to review such decision.
+For greater certainty, it is clarified that where the State in which investment is made, decides that conduct alleged to be a breach of its obligations under this Treaty is a subject matter of taxation, such decision of that State, whether before or after the commencement of arbitral proceedings, shall be non-justiciable and it shall not be open to any arbitration tribunal to review such decision;

-- (iii) the issuance of compulsory licenses granted in relation to intellectual property rights, or to the revocation, limitation or creation of intellectual property rights, to the extent that such issuance, revocation, limitation or creation is consistent with the international obligations of Parties under the WTO Agreement. - (iv) government procurement by a Party; - (v) subsidies or grants provided by a Party; - (vi) services supplied in the exercise of governmental authority by the relevant body or authority of a Party.
-For the purposes of this provision, a service supplied in the exercise of governmental authority means any service which is not supplied on a commercial basis.
+- (iii) the issuance of compulsory licenses granted in relation to intellectual property rights, or to the revocation, limitation or creation of intellectual property rights, to the extent that such issuance, revocation, limitation or creation is consistent with the national law and international obligations of the Party concerned; - (iv) government procurement by a Party; - (v) subsidies or grants provided by a Party; - (vi) services supplied in exercise of governmental authority by the relevant body or authority of a Party.
+For the purposes of this provision, a service supplied in exercise of governmental authority means any service which is not supplied on a commercial basis.